noisyboiler/wampy/README.rst

 Contributing
 ************

 Thank you everyone who does.
 And everyone is welcome to.
-And you all for reading `CONTRIBUTING`_.
-And for adding yourselves to the contributors list on your PR!
+And for reading `CONTRIBUTING`_.
+And for adding yourselves to the contributors list on your PR - you should!
 Many thanks.
-It's great to hear how everyone uses wampy so please do share with me if it is helpful.
+It's great to hear how everyone uses wampy so please do share with me on your PR.

 Thanks world.